Calling APIs and Webhooks

 2. In the Skill configuration, the default header is to set the Content-Type to "application/json", but you can add anything else to the header that you need, including an API key or Authentication key.

-5. Your API/Webhook should return an object with a "message" property (string) if it was successful, and an "error" property (string) if it was not.
+4. The default behavior is that your API/Webhook should return an object with a "message" property (string) if it was successful, and an "error" property (string) if it was not.
 This is what will be shown to the user.
+You can change this if desired in the Skill configuration.

-Example Instructions: This Skill captures [[leads]] and sends them to a Webhook
+Example Instructions: This Skill captures [[leads]] and sends them to a Webhook. [_url][_title]

 Example Instructions: This Skill captures a [[headline]], [[author]] and [[article]] then asks the user for {{what do you want to do with this}} and then sends them to a Webhook

-The POST body will have five properties, "headline", "author", "article", "what do you want to do with this", and "_url".
+The POST body will have the three specified page variables, "headline", "author", "article" and the user-input variable "what do you want to do with this".
 All other text is ignored and not sent to the API/Webhook.